eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 - `double` and `float` are represented by Ceylon's `Float` type, and
 - `java.lang.String` is represented by Ceylon's `String` type.

+Almost all of the time, this behavior is completely intuitive.
+But there's two wrinkles to be aware of...

 ### Gotcha!